dnschmitz/2021-ss-exponential-org-/coursework.md

 ### Law of Accelerating Returns (LOAR) of Kurzweiler:

-- Moore's Law -> price/performance of information technology doubles every 18 months
+- Moore's Law -> price/performance of information technology doubles every year or two
 - information-enabled and driven domains, disciplines, technologies and industries double their price/performance annually
 - Once the doubling pattern starts, it doesn't stop
 - modern key technologies are information-enabled and follow the same trajectory